 Mlearning is a growing trend in the learning industry at the moment, and can be very effective when used correctly.
 Mlearning also aligns well with microlearning, which is becoming increasingly popular.
 It gives users the means to quickly access their small microlearning activities when they have some free time.

-The flexibility of learning on the go, along with the convenience of using a personal device is appealing to millenials and tech-savvy learners.
+The flexibility of learning on the go rather than in one physical location, along with the convenience of using a personal mobile device is appealing to millenials and tech-savvy learners.
 Younger people have been raised with technology and are accustomed to searching out the information they need on their smartphones.

 Learners consume mobile learning very differently than standard elearning on a desktop.
 Generally users will interact with mobile devices for a shorter period of time than a desktop computer, and are more likely to have time constraints.
-We use our mobiles at times when we are not occupied with larger tasks, such as during commutes or after work.
+We use our mobiles at times when we are not occupied with larger tasks, such as during commutes or after work to send text messages and browse apps.

 Mobile learning offers fast, intuitive learning courses.
 Giving learners the option to learn using their personal devices can be motivational.
 It allows them to complete learning tasks outside of their regular working hours, in less distracting environments.
 One study showed that 70% of users felt more motivated to learn using a mobile device rather than a desktop computer.